Icinga/icinga2/doc/05-service-monitoring.md

 Icinga 2 supports the native plugin API specification from the Monitoring Plugins project.
 It is defined in the [Monitoring Plugins Development Guidelines](https://www.monitoring-plugins.org/doc/guidelines.html).

+The Icinga documentation revamps the specification into our own guideline enriched with examples and best practices.

 #### Output <a id="service-monitoring-plugin-api-output"></a>

 The output should be as short and as detailed as possible.
 The